south carolina map logo - south carolina state flag

 South Carolina Maps

+The State of South Carolina is the 40th largest state in the United States, and its land area is 30,109 square miles (77,982 square kilometers).
+The state has 46 counties.
 This South Carolina map site features road maps, topographical maps, and relief maps of South Carolina.
 The detailed, scrollable road map displays South Carolina counties, cities, and towns as well as Interstate, U.S., and South Carolina state highways.
+The pannable, scalable South Carolina street map can be zoomed in to show local streets and detailed imagery.

 South Carolina Highway Map

-this South Carolina map!
+South Carolina map

 SC Topo Map

-south carolina topographical map
+South Carolina topographical map

 Click map to enlarge.